bio-raum/FooDMe2/docs/methods/trnL_taberlet.md

-# 16S Metabarcoding for mammals and birds (meat products)
+# trnL barcode for plants

 ## Description